-\paragraph{\textbf{Update monitor and uncertainty of controllers (Line 6)}} The monitor is retrained over a new set $\mathcal{D}_t$ that expands on $\mathcal{D}_{t-1}$ with new data collected during evaluating the controller (Line 4).
-The uncertainty update can be performed using the Sherman-Morrison formula (Sherman and Morrison 1950).
-A full mathematical walk through is kept to the appendix due to space limits.
+\paragraph{\textbf{Update monitor and uncertainty of controllers (Line 6)}} The monitor is retrained over a new set $\mathcal{D}_t$ that expands on $\mathcal{D}_{t-1}$ with new data collected from evaluating the controller (Line 4).
+The uncertainty update can be performed using the Sherman-Morrison formula \cite{shermanmorrison}.
+A full mathematical walk-through is kept to the Appendix.

-By applying \Cref{alg:active_learning} for a sufficient number of iterations we obtain a a monitor that closely approximates the optimal monitor.
-Formally, we have the following result, which upper bounds the regret by a quantity that quickly decreases to $0$ with the number of rounds.
-The proof in detail is given in the appendix.
+By applying \Cref{alg:active_learning} for a sufficient number of iterations, we obtain a monitor that closely approximates the optimal monitor.
+Formally, we have the following result, which upper bounds the regret by a quantity that converges to $0$ with an increasing number of rounds.
+The proof is given in the Appendix.

-\begin{theorem} Using \Cref{alg:active_learning}, selecting the controller and context with the highest uncertainty, we have that the regret is bounded by $\mathcal{O}(\sqrt{log(T)^2/T})$. \end{theorem}
+\begin{theorem} Using \Cref{alg:active_learning}, selecting the controller and context with the highest uncertainty, we have that the regret is bounded by $\mathcal{O}(\sqrt{\log(T)^2/T})$. \end{theorem}

-\begin{remark} The assumption that the probability of failure can be described as a logistic model in the context is common in the multi-armed bandit literature~\cite{FauryAJC22, DBLP:conf/aistats/LeeYJ24} and the active learning community~\cite{Das2024ActivePO}.
-This assumption allows us to derive efficient sampling rules.
-While it might seem restricted at first glance, we want to highlight that we do not make any assumptions about how the context vector $\xi$ is generated.
-In fact, our approach can be built on top of any non-linear feature extractor, for example a neural network, and performing the exploration in the last layer using our approach.
-This is common practice in the bandit literature~\citep{riquelme2018deep, xu2020neural}. \end{remark}

-\begin{remark} The reasons to sample contexts considering the uncertainty in Alg.~\ref{alg:active_learning} is to deal with the problem of having a lower bound on the suboptimality gap.
+\begin{remark} The reason to sample contexts considering the uncertainty in Alg.~\ref{alg:active_learning} is to deal with the problem of having a lower bound on the suboptimality gap.
 This arises when the number of rounds $T$ is much lower than the number of contexts $|\mathbb D^{\vcont}|$ (see \cite{Das2024ActivePO} for details). \end{remark}